shopware/docs/concepts/extensions/apps-concept.md

 This functionality is available starting with Shopware 6.4.12.0.
 {% endhint %}

 Your app may introduce custom conditions for use in the [Rule builder](../framework/rules.md).

-{% page-ref page="../../guides/plugins/apps/rule-builder/add-custom-rule-conditions.md" %}
+For additional information refer to [Add custom rule conditions](../../guides/plugins/apps/rule-builder/add-custom-rule-conditions.md) from the guides.